-As disclosed in Note 3, most of these funds are obtained for specific purposes (issuing loans at advantageous rates to target customers), defined by the lenders or the Government of Mongolia, and therefore they are obtained at interest rates which may be lower than rates at which the Bank could source the funds from other lenders.
-Interest rate on most of these borrowed funds range between 2% to 12% p.a., while interest rate on most of the loans issued from these sources range between 6% and 25.2% p.a.
-The management considered whether initial gain on recognition of these borrowings should be recognised and concluded that they meet definition of principal market and that no gains or losses should arise on initial recognition of related borrowings and loans to customers.
+As disclosed in Note 3, most of these funds are obtained for specific purposes (issuing loans at advantageous rates to target customers), defined by the lenders or the Government of Mongolia, and therefore they are obtained at interest rates that may be lower than rates at which the Bank could source the funds from other lenders.
+Interest rates during 2024 on most of these borrowed funds range between 3% and 5% p.a., while interest rates on most of the loans issued from these sources range between 6% and 12.34% p.a.
+The management considered whether initial gain on recognition of these borrowings should be recognised and concluded that they meet the definition of a principal market and that no gains or losses should arise on initial recognition of related borrowings and loans to customers.